dlstreamer/dlstreamer/samples/gstreamer/gst_launch/gvagenai/README.md

 # Models with gvagenai Element

-This directory contains a script demonstrating how to use the `gvagenai` element with MiniCPM-V 2.6 or Phi-4-multimodal-instruct for video summarization.
+This directory contains a script demonstrating how to use the `gvagenai` element with MiniCPM-V 2.6, Phi-4-multimodal-instruct or Gemma 3 for video summarization.

 The `gvagenai` element integrates OpenVINO™ GenAI capabilities into video processing pipelines.
-It supports visual language models like MiniCPM-V or Phi-4-multimodal-instruct for video content description and analysis.
+It supports visual language models like MiniCPM-V, Phi-4-multimodal-instruct or Gemma 3 for video content description and analysis.

 ## How It Works